ARastrojo/Metagenomics/improvements.md

+## Detailed Syllabus
+UNIT 1.
+Introduction to metagenomics.
+Definitions.
+The great plate count anomaly.
+History.
+Microbial communities: the big picture.
+Shotgun vs. marker gene Next Generation Sequencing: Operational Taxonomic Units (OTUs) and contigs.
+The tree of life.
+The Human Microbiome Project.
+Pipelines.
+Major issues and bias in metagenomics.
+Functional annotation of contigs.
+Repositories and databases.
+UNIT 2.
+Deep sequencing of maker genes.
+Beyond 16S.
+Choice of targeted variable regions in marker genes.
+DNA extraction and PCR amplification.
+Barcodes and parallel sequencing.
+Sequence pre-processing: quality filtering, chimeric reads, and more.
+Alignment and clustering into OTUs.
+Phylogenetic trees.
+Taxonomic binning.
+Who is there?
+Rarefaction curves and alpha diversity.
+Beta diversity.
+UNIT 3.
+Shotgun NGS sequencing and de novo assembly.
+NGS strategies and coverage.
+Overlap Layout Consensus and De Brujin Graph assembly.
+Viral and bacterial full-length genome assembly.
+Contig scaffolding with paired-end reads.
+Assembly quality parameters.
+UNIT 4.
+Metagenomic taxonomic composition.
+Binning.
+Based on sequence composition (kmer and %CGs) or based on sequence (blast, Diamond, BLAT,...).
+Best hit or Lowest Common Ancestor.
+UNIT 5.
+Functional composition in a microbial environment.
+What are they doing?.
+Categories.
+Databases: COG, SEED, PFAM, KEGG, and more.
+Annotation systems.
+Metabolic pathways.
+UNIT 6.
+Metagenomes comparison.
+Exploratory methods: heat maps, dendograms, and more.
+Computing distances.
+Ordenation in reduced space: PCA, PCoA, NMDS, and more.
+Are two groups of metagenomes statistically different in their composition?.
+ANOSIM, PERMANOVA, PERMADIST, SIMPER.
+UNIT 7.
+Functional composition inference from marker genes.
+PICRUSt.

 ### General
-- Upload all datasets to oneDrive and create a link for download
+Upload all datasets to oneDrive and create a link for download

+Unit 5 --> Functional composition explanation and metagenome comparison merge.
+Explain functional composition analysis with Humann, and then use STAMP for comparison (We cannot run humann in the computional resources we have)

+Unit 6 --> pycrust + STAMP again

 ### Unit 3
-- Move quast cgi2html code upwards
+Move quast cgi2html code upwards

 ### Unit 4
-- Use Kraken2 instead of MEGAN (very high RAM consumption)
+Use Kraken2 instead of MEGAN (very high RAM consumption)

 ### Unit 5-6

 Merge both units
 toy_example.fastq???
 Ask Dani
-Update to humann3 --> fail to install
+Update to humann3 --> fail to install on my mac

 ### Unit 7